-There were no statistically significant differences between participants treated with empagliflozin and those who received placebo in change from baseline in total cholesterol, LDL cholesterol, triglycerides or the LDL/HDL ratio at week 24.
-In contrast, there was a statistically significant increase from baseline in HDL cholesterol in participants treated with empagliflozin compared to placebo.
+There were no statistically significant differences between patients treated with empagliflozin and those who received placebo in change from baseline in total cholesterol, LDL cholesterol, triglycerides or the LDL/HDL ratio at week 24.
+In contrast, there was a statistically significant increase from baseline in HDL cholesterol in patients treated with empagliflozin compared to placebo.
 The HDL adjusted mean change from baseline vs. placebo for empagliflozin 10 mg was 0.08 mmol/l ([95% CI: 0.04; 0.11]; p=0.0001) and for empagliflozin 25 mg was 0.06 mmol/l ([95% CI: 0.02; 0.10]; p=0.0041).

 5. DISCUSSION